 Toyota has a new hybrid race car which puts out an impressive 1000 HP.
 This a machine built for one thing, winning endurance races.
 The big question remains though.
 Can it beat the Audi team?

-The TS0404 is built to not only produce great lap times, it has to meet increased regulations set down by the 2014 FIA World Endurance Championship rules.
+The TS0404 is built to not only produce great lap times, but it also has to meet increased regulations set down by the 2014 FIA World Endurance Championship rules.
 These rules mandate a 25 percent increase in fuel economy.
-In order to achieve hit this mark, teams must create cars with improved powertrain, aerodynamics, weight and driving efficiency.
+In order to achieve hit this mark, teams must create cars with improved powertrain, aerodynamics, weight, and driving efficiency.

 Fuel Usage Monitored During Race

 With this in mind, Toyota built this car to maximize hybrid technology.
-For example, the cars uses motor-generators that apply additional braking with traditional brakes to harvest engery.
+For example, the cars use motor-generators that apply additional braking with traditional brakes to harvest energy.
 This energy is then used for acceleration using a NISSHINBO super-capacitor.

 With the thinner car and less rubber on the pavement, Toyota had a lot of work ahead of it.
 The engineering team was able to improve on last year’s car setup and create a new 3.7-L gasoline V-8 putting out 520 HP.
 This engine is mated to a hybrid system generating an additional 480 HP.

 This new car has already undergone 18,000 KMs of testing at Paul Richard.
 Toyota says it will continue to refine the car through real-world testing and wind tunnel sessions.
-The car will debut at the Six Hours of Silverstone on April 20.
+The car will was debuted at the Six Hours of Silverstone on April 20, 2014.

 What do you think of this new hybrid race car?
-Want to take it for spin for a few laps?
+Want to take it for a few laps?